Weekend Getaways

 Check out the city from the water.
 (Photo: Getty Images)

 Making sense of Paris means spending time exploring the areas along or near its most important waterway: the Seine.
-Kick things off with perfectly flaky viennoiseries (breakfast pastries) and quality coffee at the Terroirs d’Avenir bakery, located beneath the vaulted arcades of La Félicité, a mixed-use complex overlooking the river, revitalized by the architect David Chipperfield.
+Kick things off with perfectly flaky viennoiseries (breakfast pastries) and quality coffee at Terroirs d’Avenir, an extensive covered food market and bakery located beneath the vaulted arcades of La Félicité, a mixed-use complex overlooking the river.

 From there, head west on foot for a few minutes until you reach the Pont Sully, a bridge that will lead you straight onto the Île Saint-Louis, one of two natural islands in Paris.
-While there isn’t a major monument here, it’s a lovely neighborhood to stroll and explore, home to independent boutiques and the city’s most beloved ice cream parlor, Berthillon, where it’s never too early in the day to stop for a scoop or two.
+While there isn’t a major monument here, the island houses a lovely neighborhood to explore, home to independent boutiques and the city’s most beloved ice cream parlor, Berthillon, where it’s never too early in the day to stop for a scoop or two.

-After you’ve wound your way from one side of the island to the other, head back over to the Right Bank via the Pont Louis-Philippe, then down a ramp and take a 15- to 20-minute walk directly on the riverbank, which is reserved for cyclists, joggers and, of course, flâneurs like you.
+After you’ve wound your way from one side of the island to the other, head back over to the Right Bank via the Pont Louis-Philippe, then down a ramp for a 15- to 20-minute walk directly on the riverbank, which is reserved for cyclists, joggers, and, of course, flâneurs like you.

-Back up the staircase, take the Pont Neuf over to the Left Bank and stroll west on the Quai de Conti until you reach the Musée d’Orsay, the Impressionist museum occupying a former train station that was built for the 1900 World’s Fair.
-Beyond the rich permanent collection of paintings and sculptures, you’ll find long-term loans from other cultural institutions from around the world and enriching temporary exhibits.
+Take the Pont Neuf bridge over to the Left Bank and stroll west on the Quai de Conti until you reach the Musée d’Orsay, the Impressionist museum occupying a former train station that was built for the 1900 World’s Fair.
+Beyond the rich permanent collection of paintings and sculptures, you’ll find long-term loans from other cultural institutions and enriching temporary exhibits.

 Finally, it’s time to unwind.
 Directly across from the museum you’ll find a set of stairs leading back down to the river — take it!
 This is where the evening unfolds.
-Go Breton for dinner with organic crêpes and buckwheat galettes at Bio & Breizh, a rustic food stand located on the riverbank.
+Go Breton for dinner with crêpes and savory galettes at Food Breizh, a rustic creperie kiosk located on the riverbank.

-Your nightcap awaits a bit farther along at Rosa Bonheur sur Seine, a floating bar and restaurant on a barge permanently parked within eyeshot of the Grand Palais, Alexandre III bridge and, if you make it onto the upper deck, the Eiffel Tower.
+Your nightcap awaits a bit farther along at Rosa Bonheur sur Seine, a floating bar and restaurant on a barge permanently parked within eyeshot of the Grand Palais, Pont Alexandre III, and, if you make it onto the upper deck, the Eiffel Tower.

 Sunday: Hang Like a Local in Eastern Paris